euloonglim-tw/my-champagne-react-app/README.md

 Yarn is a long continuous length of interlocked fibres, suitable for use in the production of textiles, sewing, crocheting, knitting, weaving, embroidery, or ropemaking.

+Apparently yarn has something to do with programming too.

 ### `yarn start`

 Runs the app in the development mode.<br />